On a day Seahawks appear to lose Jadeveon Clowney Seattle makes a few surprise cuts of its own

 Among the players waived by Seattle were all eight undrafted rookie free agents who had remained on the roster.

-Seattle has typically had at least one make it — in fact, exactly one UDFA has made the initial 53-man roster the last three years, including defensive linemen Bryan Mone and Poona Ford the last two seasons.
+Seattle has typically had at least one make it — in fact, exactly one UDFA has made the initial 53-man roster the past three years, including defensive linemen Bryan Mone and Poona Ford the past two seasons.
 But the lack of preseason games may have made it difficult for younger players to make a strong case.

-Most, if not all, figure to be strong contenders to end up on the practice squad, and it’s worth remembering that some players signed as UDFAs who have made big impacts for the Seahawks in the past, were initially waived and then on the practice squad before landing on the active roster, such as receiver Jermaine Kearse,
+Most, if not all, figure to be strong contenders to end up on the practice squad, and it’s worth remembering that some players signed as UDFAs who have made big impacts for the Seahawks in the past were initially waived and then put on the practice squad before landing on the active roster, such as receiver Jermaine Kearse,

 All but one draft pick makes it